qianweicheng/rasa/examples/rasasc/data/nlu.md

 - packages assistant doesn’t track packages from apple
 - package tracking stopped working with my gmail account
 - my package tracking isn’t working
+- missed package tracking.
+- i can't track my package
+- it isn't letting me track my package

 ## intent:unsubscribe_email
 - please unsubscribe my email address from your mailing list. thank you.
 - please unsubscribe me, thanks!
 - please unsubscribe me from this list.
 - please unsubscribe this account from your mailing list.
+- how to unsubscribe?
+- your unsubscribe button in your emails does not work. i would like to unsubscribe from all easilydo emails please. thank you.
+- how do i delete and unsubscribe?
+- please unsubscribe me
+- how to unsubscribe?
+- where is unsubscribe?
+- where is the option to unsubscribe ?
+- how do you get it to unsubscribe my emails?
+- unsubscribe doesn't work
+- please advise how to unsubscribe.

 ## intent:cannot_sign_in
 - can't sign in